ElishevaLang/WebAPi/README.md

 Run the following command to create the database:
 1.add-migration [MyDataBaseName]
 2.Update-DataBase.
-And your DB is ready for use!-
+And your DB is ready for use!
 ### Thanks for checking out my project hope you enjoyed!